matthew-andrews/mattandre.ws/source/_posts/stop-going-to-networking-events-and-start-networking.md

 Join a sports club, go to local meetups, volunteer at a charity, organise something, find out where the people at the companies you’re interested in hang out after work.

-Doing so randomly can be good (you never know when you might stumble upon an opportunity).
-But you can be strategic: try to find places frequented by the sort of people you’d like to meet.
+Doing so randomly can be good (you never know when you might stumble upon an opportunity) but you can be strategic: try to find places frequented by the sort of people you’d like to meet.

 Take networking online: join conversations on Twitter and LinkedIn, publish a blog, create something.